 Melbourne is Jetstar’s home base, with two airports – Tullamarine for international and domestic flights and Avalon servicing some domestic flights.
-Fly direct to most Australian ports, Queenstown and Auckland in New Zealand, Singapore, Tokyo, Osaka, Phuket, Siem Reap, Bali, Lombok, Fiji and Honolulu.
+Fly direct to most Australian ports, Queenstown, Christchurch, Wellington and Auckland in New Zealand, Singapore, Tokyo, Phuket, Bali and Honolulu.

 A free City Circle historic tourist tram (number 35) runs around the perimetre of the CBD.

 To travel on commuter transport such as trams, trains and buses, you will need a valid myki card (available from train stations, major tram stops and all 7-Eleven convenience stores).
 A full fare myki Visitor Pack costs AU$14 and includes AU$8 myki money for travel.

 You can buy a Myki Visitor Pack from the Melbourne Visitor Centre at Federation Square, SkyBus terminals at Melbourne Airport and Southern Cross Station and from the PTV Hub.

 Please note that myki is not accepted on the privately run Skybus to and from the airport.

 For tram, bus and train timetables, journey planners and ticket information, visit ptv.vic.gov.au

 SkyBusEvery 10 mins.
 One-way: adult AU$18, child (4-14 yrs) AU$7; return: adult AU$30, child AU$13.
 Journey takes 20 mins.